x Lanik Septic Service

 What causes a septic distribution box to go out of level?

-Distribution boxes can settle as soil shifts, erosion occurs, or inadequate installation compaction occurs.
-Even slight out-of-level conditions can send most effluent to a single outlet, overloading a single trench while others remain underused.
+Distribution boxes settle as soil shifts, erosion occurs, or installation compaction is inadequate.
+Even slight out-of-level conditions send most effluent to a single outlet, overloading one trench while others remain underused.

 Can a clogged distribution box cause wet spots or odors in the yard?

 Yes.
-If a D-box outlet clogs or flow becomes unbalanced, effluent can pond in one section of the drainfield and surface as wet spots or odors.
-EPA notes malfunctions can present as standing water and unequal drainage.
+If a D-box outlet clogs or flow becomes unbalanced, effluent ponds in one drainfield section and surfaces as wet spots or odors.
+EPA notes malfunctions present as standing water and unequal drainage.

 Can I clean or fix a distribution box myself?

-Most homeowners should avoid DIY D-box work because it often requires excavation, proper line identification, and safe handling of wastewater.
-EPA notes evaluations may involve excavating parts of the drainfield and checking the box for equal flow.
+Most homeowners should avoid DIY D-box work because it requires excavation, proper line identification, and safe handling of wastewater.
+EPA notes evaluations involve excavating parts of the drainfield and checking the box for equal flow to all lines.

 How much does a distribution box repair or replacement cost in California?